 2.)
+What is the “atmosphere” behind the scenes?
 Are you seeing people as objects to help your organization, or as people?
 The instant reply may be “of course we don’t see people as objects!” – but are you sure?
 Do you take the time to get to know volunteers or potential volunteers?
 Or are they just faceless names on a list?
 Are you like a mercenary that only wants to get from people?

 Note in the previous point, it was actually another new volunteer who reached out to me – not anyone from the organization.
 I realize a coordinator or leader can be busy, but if they don’t have time for personal outreach – something is amiss.
 A personal note or call can speak volumes, and make someone feel they are needed and appreciated.
 On a positive note, I have noted more organizations are doing this – and I’ve been pleasantly surprised by personal contact of some type – even asking how they could pray for me.

 3.)
 Please don’t make assumptions about people.